-A multimedia performance imagines the lives that mothers, daughters, and sisters, may have led had they not been cut short by violence.
-Combining music, drama, and spoken word, performers from the New York theater group Girls Be Heard celebrate the beauty, complexity, and even everyday normalcy of the victims’ lives.
-Based on interviews with family and friends of the victims of racist violence, this performance bears witness to, and demands justice for, black women and girls.
+A staged reading performance, Say Her Name: The Lives That Should've Been imagines the lives that mothers, daughters, and sisters may have led had some lives not been cut short by violence.
+Performers celebrate the beauty, complexity, and everyday normalcy of the victims’ lives.
+Based on interviews with family and friends of the victims of racist violence, this performance bears witness to and demands justice for black women and girls.

 ATTENDING THIS PROGRAM?